ophastings/BirthLottery/README.md

 ### Reproducing the figures

-If you only want to reproduce the paper figures from the pre-computed results:
+To reproduce the paper figures from the pre-computed results:

 1. Open `BirthLottery.Rproj`
 2. Run `code/8_figures.R`